infinity-void6/infinity-void6/README.md

 # 👋 Hi, I'm Vikraman Parthiban

 🎯 **About Me**
-I'm a Computer Science graduate (specialization in AI/ML).
+I'm a Computer Science graduate currently working at IIT Madras as a Research Associate at the Haptics Lab.
 I did my undergrad at SRMIST Chennai.
 I am passionate about building intelligent systems that bridge healthcare, AI, and data engineering.
 I enjoy working at the intersection of **machine learning**, **knowledge graphs**, and **computer vision**, especially applying AI to solve real-world challenges in healthcare and biomedical research.

 ---